JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_migration.md

 ### intellij.downloadSources

-Downloading sources is managed with the DevKit Plugin in version 2024.1+.
+Downloading sources is managed by the Plugin DevKit plugin in version 2024.1+.

 ### intellij.ideaDependency